DOI-BOR/PyForecast/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/n5jktmnm4jqr37nm?svg=true)](https://ci.appveyor.com/project/usbr/pyforecast)

 # PyForecast Forecasting Software
 PyForecast is a statistical modeling tool useful in predicting season inflows and streamflows.
 The tool collects meterological and hydrologic datasets, analyzes hundreds to thousands of predictor subsets, and returns well-performing statistical regressions between predictors and streamflows.
+Check out the [Wiki](https://github.com/usbr/PyForecast/wiki) for background information and a brief walkthrough for how to use the software.

 ## Requirements
 * Python 3.X with the following libraries installed